 VISIT THE FILM SITE @ WARRIORWOMENFILM.COM

 The Warrior Women Oral History Project is a collection of oral history interviews with most of the key organizers and activists in the Red Power Movement of the 1970's.
-It is currently in process and will be added to the site as it becomes available.
+Visit our videos page to view the collection uploaded so far.
+More videos will be added to the site as they become available.

 The Water Protectors Community | Oral History Project originated from a common desire to have a space where anyone who participated in the resistance movement against the Dakota Access Pipeline at Standing Rock from 2016-2017 could have the agency to share their story.
 As an indigenous-led movement to protect the water of the Missouri River from the oil pipeline, thousands of “Water Protectors” from around the world came in peace and prayer to “Stand with Standing Rock” against the Energy Transfer Partners Company.
 The online project was developed as an expression of community engaged scholarship based on the long standing collaboration between Madonna Thunder Hawk and Professor Elizabeth A. Castle.
 Thunder Hawk and Castle worked together alongside a group of Denison University students that were later known as the “Water Protectors Media Team.”